gusper/gusper.github.io/content/music.md

 I created [GuitarTube.org](https://guitartube.org) in 2016.
 Some folks have found it useful, so I'm keeping it around.
 Still may do more, but we'll see.

 I've also been transcribing songs I enjoy more and more over the years and sharing them on [Ultimate Guitar](https://www.ultimate-guitar.com/contribution/6193383-gusp3r/tabs) and [some on Soundslice](https://www.soundslice.com/users/gusper/).
+Scroll down to see the full list.

-## 9U5P
+## 9u5p

 I'm hoping to get around to recording more and will share that under the 9U5P moniker.
 See more over on [Spotify and other streaming services](https://distrokid.com/hyperfollow/9u5p/rerise).
 You can also check out [my Soundcloud page](https://soundcloud.com/9u5p).